JC Flowers-backed UK bank aims to double in size

 It is one of a handful of small banks, including Metro Bank, Aldermore and Shawbrook, that were set up after the 2008 crisis in which lender Northern Rock collapsed and RBS and Lloyds were bailed out with taxpayers' money, sparking public anger.

-He said this expansion would come from growth in its existing businesses and by acquisitions, which could entail buying mortgage assets or companies specializing in lending to SMEs.
+He said this expansion would come from growth in its existing businesses and by acquisitions, which could entail buying mortgage assets or companies specialising in lending to SMEs.

 "We're actively talking to businesses which might benefit from funding and therefore could provide a strong strategic fit," he told Reuters in an interview.